tkterris/java-21-concurrency-demo/README.md

 `sendRequestNested()`, causing a stack trace to be printed.

-By default, the tests are executed using all three implementations of `RemoteService', but a subset can be executed by setting `test.concurrencyTypes`.
+By default, the tests are executed using all three implementations of `RemoteService`, but a subset can be executed by setting `test.concurrencyTypes`.

 ## Executing